julian-aldaz/Resume-Projects/SOC Simulator.md

 Just to double check the status of the link we can go to TryDetectThis again and see that the link is in fact malicious.
 ![tdg](https://github.com/user-attachments/assets/77c154c8-aecf-4066-a804-6bb9cb8f93eb)

-Through analyzation we can conclude the alert was a true positive but does not require esculation as the attempted connection was blocked.
+Through analyzation we can conclude the alert was a true positive but does not require escalation as the attempted connection was blocked.
 ![ygtg](https://github.com/user-attachments/assets/f38c0016-e38b-4d35-8c18-930ce2b33128)

 ---
 ### Alert 3: Inbound Email Containing Suspicious External Link (True Positive)
 ![hgh](https://github.com/user-attachments/assets/8d279f65-c178-4df9-9a06-b6b51a7967a9)

-Using the playbooks discussed earlier we will check the URL for malicious intent, see if the sender has communicated with anyone else, and check firewall logs for allowed or blocked access.
+Using the playbooks discussed earlier I will check the URL for malicious intent, see if the sender has communicated with anyone else, and check firewall logs for allowed or blocked access.
 ![yu](https://github.com/user-attachments/assets/b2edbce9-141b-4e64-8a76-d10c5112d78f)
 ![yhh](https://github.com/user-attachments/assets/b8873423-0fad-4706-b052-39de1c663405)
 ![ytuh](https://github.com/user-attachments/assets/3f488bf3-6208-4425-9706-8bc4bf734014)

 The URL was deemed malicious, the sender only communicated with C. Allen, and firewall logs show connection was allowed.
-This makes this alert a true positive and esculation is required as connection was successful, here is the full case report:
+This makes this alert a true positive and escalation is required as connection was successful, here is the full case report:
 ![utyf](https://github.com/user-attachments/assets/f627e6c3-b770-4956-a62c-7c042912f9f6)

 ---
 ### Alert 4: Inbound Email Containing Suspicious External Link (True Positive)
 ![tghh](https://github.com/user-attachments/assets/d910b460-bd04-4b15-8724-aa3d8c5f70fe)

-If we look at the link this alert is actually a precursor to alert 2. the was the phishing email sent that caused H. Harris to click on the link.
+If we look at the link this alert is actually a precursor to alert 2.
+The was the phishing email sent that caused H. Harris to click on the link.
 We already know the link is malicious and firewall blocked access so we are ready to write the case report.
 ![ytr](https://github.com/user-attachments/assets/12dc611f-695f-457c-870b-4e972b0a836d)

 ![tg](https://github.com/user-attachments/assets/aac048e7-1666-42c6-bd73-35d2da69cf17)
-We found all the true positives in the alert queue and correctly assessed each one!
+I found all the true positives in the alert queue and correctly assessed each one!

 ---
 ### Reflection